truefaith7 is interested in East Asian art, world history, and cats.

 In China, the moon rabbit is usually called 'yuè tù' (月兔), which means "moon rabbit"!
 However, the moon rabbit is also called 'yù tù' (玉兔), or "Jade Rabbit", and sometimes Grandpa Rabbit, Gentleman Rabbit, Lord Rabbit, and the Gold Rabbit.
 Stories about the moon rabbit date as far back as the Warring States period (about 475-221 BCE).

 According to legend, the moon rabbit is a companion to the moon goddess Chang'e and pounds the elixir of life for her in its pestle.
-It lives in the moon with the toad and can be seen every year in full view on Mid-Autumn Day, or August 15th.
+It lives on the moon with the toad and can be seen every year in full view on Mid-Autumn Day or August 15th.

 In one legend told in and around Beijing, a deadly plague came to the city some 500 years ago and started killing many.
 The only thing that could save the city from this epidemic was the Moon Rabbit.
 Chang'e sent the Moon Rabbit to earth to visit each family and cure them of this plague.
 It did just that and asked for nothing in return except some clothes and often changed from man to woman.
 After curing the city of this plague, it returned to the moon.